KirbyKing186/Pokemon-Royal-Red/README.md

 To get the .ups patch, look to the right to find the latest release of the patch.

-Do not click the source code folders; click the file named "PokemonRoyalRed".
+Click the top file in Assets named "Pokemon Royal Red"; do not click the source code folders.

 You will need a FireRed ROM and the .ups patch at hand.
 This FireRed ROM should be from the USA reigon, as other languages are not supported at this time.